all-things-networking/count-buffy/Readme.md

 use window constraints or not.

 To implement the strict priority scheduler, we derive the sub-class from `STSChecker`.
-An `STSChecker` includes the model of the scheduler as well as methods for verifying combinations of workloads and queries.
+An `STSChecker` includes the model of the CP as well as methods for verifying combinations of workloads and queries.

 We then use `StsRunner` to read workloads of the case study for a single buffer size, verify each workload, and save the verification times in a log file.

-### `STSChecker`
+## `STSChecker`

-This class includes the scheduler model, base workload and query for a specific case study.
+This class includes the CP's model, base workload and query for a specific case study.
-Scheduler is implemented as a transition system described below.
+Each CP is implemented as a transition system described below.

-#### Scheduler Logic
+### Contention Point Logic

-To implement scheduler behavior, we need to override three methods of the `STSChecker`: `init`, `trs` and `out`.
+To implement the CP's behavior, we need to override three methods of the `STSChecker`: `init`, `trs` and `out`.
 Each of these methods, return a set of constraints to be added to solver.

-##### Initial State:
+#### Initial State:

 ```cpp
 vector<NamedExp> init(ev const &b0, ev const &s0)
 ```
-This method specifies the initial state of the scheduler.
+This method specifies the initial state of the CP.
-`b0` is a vector of boolean expressions, one for each input buffer of the scheduler.
+`b0` is a vector of boolean expressions, one for each input buffer of the CP.
 Each `b0[i]` specifies whether the `i`th input buffer is backlogged at time zero.
-`s0` is a vector of numeric expressions, representing arbitrary state variables of the scheduler at time zero.
+`s0` is a vector of numeric expressions, representing arbitrary state variables of the CP at time zero.
 For instance, in the round-robin scheduler, we use the state variable to record the index of the last dequeued buffer, so we can find the buffer that should dequeue next.